jtart/uni/README.md

 uni provides 2 React components:

 1. for the server, just pass it some initial data and routes, and render the thing
-2. for the client, just pass it the data your rendered on the serve and the same routes you passed to the server component, and hydrate the thing
+2. for the client, just pass it the data your rendered on the server and the same routes you passed to the server component, and hydrate the thing

 It also provides a single data-fetching API.
-This data-fetching API is defined next to your your routes.
+This data-fetching API is defined next to your routes.

 **Flexibility**